-- [12] In considering the background of this high degree of conflict, it seems to me that the events which the applicant was subjected to when the marriage broke up has had a lingering effect.
-Not only on her, but also on the children. - [13] From just a brief perusal of the applicant's case that she puts forward, it is clear that she did go through a very difficult time at the point of separation.
-The papers are lengthy, as I have indicated, and they contain allegations on which I do not make findings, but I simply refer to them because of context and the necessity to bring the extreme conflict to an end, hopefully. - [14] It would seem that the applicant was subjected to being locked up, interrogated, she even had to go through a polygraph test.
-It would seem that at some stage four of the respondent's bodyguards entered her house with semiautomatic weapons, that is now the matrimonial home which is owned by the applicant, and that resulted in severe trauma for her and the children.
+- [12] In looking at the background to this high degree of conflict, it seems to me that the events which the applicant was subjected to when the marriage broke up has had a lingering effect.
+Not only on her, but also on the children. - [13] Just a brief perusal of the applicant's case that she puts forward, it is clear that she did go through a very difficult time at the point of separation.
+The papers are lengthy, as I have indicated, and they contain allegations on which I do not make findings, but I simply refer to them because of context and the necessity to bring the extreme conflict to an end, hopefully. - [14] It would seem that the applicant was subjected to being locked up, interrogated and she even had to undergo a polygraph test.
+It would seem that at some stage four of the respondent's bodyguards entered the house with semiautomatic weapons, that is now the matrimonial home which is owned by the applicant, and that resulted in severe trauma for her and the children.
 She then took an overdose of what was essentially Panado and she was hospitalised for a few days.
 This too had a very dramatic and negative effect on the children.
-They saw it as her being locked up in goal.
+They saw it as her being locked up.